lgomez9/100-days-of-code/log.md

 **Thoughts**: Feels good to be back at Project Euler, even though it took me a while to get back to it.
 I can taste halfway!

 **Link to work**: In Project Euler folder of this repository.

+### Day 43: February 15, 2020

+**Today's Progress**: Just did a few more Leetcode problems.
+They're a good way to get some coding in on the days that I'm especially busy.

+**Thoughts**: Definitely need to get more work done on Project Euler done tomorrow.

+**Link to work**: On my Leetcode folder.

+### Day 44: February 16, 2020

+**Today's Progress**: Had a very productive day!
+Did two more Project Euler problems, did another section of the Web Development course, and did a couple more Leetcode problems.

+**Thoughts**: Had a productive day, after a pretty meh week, besides Friday.
+Felt good to be productive, and looking forward to hopefully having a very balanced week this week between productivity and fun.

+**Link to work**: In the Project Euler folder in this repository.